Webcasting history

 After Virgin Net

-After leaving Virgin Net I set up my own streaming company, Tornado Productions, which I sold in 2003, but kept on streaming “special projects” (e.g. ResonanceFM, Undercurrents and IFIwatch) and still do (e.g. RinseFM).
+After leaving Virgin Net I set up (my first startup) a streaming company, Tornado Productions, which I sold in 2003, but kept on streaming “special projects” (e.g. ResonanceFM, Undercurrents and IFIwatch) and still do (e.g. RinseFM).

 In addition to festivals I also led webcasts with;